-The financial statements of Manchester City Football Club Limited ('the Company' or 'the Club') for the year ended 30 June 2021 were authorised for issue by the Board of Directors and the balance sheet was signed on the Board's behalf by J MacBeath.
+The financial statements of Manchester City Football Club Limited ('the Company' or 'the Club') for the year ended 30 June 2022 were authorised for issue by the Board of Directors and the balance sheet was signed on the Board's behalf by J MacBeath on 7 October 2022.
 Manchester City Football Club Limited is a private company limited by share capital incorporated and domiciled in England and Wales under the Companies Act 2006.
 The registered office is Etihad Stadium, Etihad Campus, Manchester M11 3FF.
 The principal activity of the Company is discussed in the Strategic Report.